 Tailings Management

-Teck's tailings facilities are operated and maintained to meet global best practices for safety throughout their life-cycle.
-Whether in operation or in a state of safe closure, we continually review our facilities and procedures and are committed to maintaining the highest standard of safety at our operations.
+Teck's tailings facilities are operated and maintained to meet global best practices for safety throughout their life cycle.
+Whether active, inactive or along the path to a state of safe closure, we continually review our facilities and procedures and are committed to maintaining the highest standard of safety at our facilities.

-Tailings management is one of our eight strategic themes along with: health and safety, climate change, our people, water, responsible production, communities and Indigenous Peoples, and biodiversity and reclamation.
+Tailings management is embedded within our sustainability strategy alongside health and safety, biodiversity and closure, climate change, water, our people, communities and Indigenous Peoples, and responsible production.
 Our sustainability strategy has long-term strategic priorities and shorter-term sustainability goals.

 Strategic Priority: